skylight-hq/skylight.digital/_projects/va_api_scorecard_mvp.md

     We also worked with the VA to not only define the stages of their API lifecycle, but also the "delivery success criteria" that governs how projects move from one stage to the next.
-We made both the stages and the criteria configurable from with the application's YAML files.
+We made both the stages and the criteria configurable from with the application’s YAML files.
   </p>
 {% endcapture %}